w0lfzk1n/whatsapp-discord-bridge/README.md

 ## Before you start...

+**IMPORTANT SAFETY NOTE**

+- Only use this on a private Discord Server!
+If other people are on that server, they might be able to read your private WhatsApp messages!
+- Don't forget to set your Bot on `Private` after the setup is done!

 Yes, you need a server/computer that runs 24/7 to use this.

 Yes, your messages are safe using this.